JustBluce/QAML/README.md

 ### Python Packages

 We recomend that use a seperate Conda envorinment or pipenv environment for installing packages, however this is only a recommendation.
+We do however require it.

+- To install conda visit [this](https://www.anaconda.com/products/individual) link.
 - `cd Flask`
 - `python -m spacy download en_core_web_sm`
 - `pip3 install -r requirements.txt`